Team Members

 Prof. Dr. Andreas Holzinger

-A/Prof. Yang Wang
+Prof. Yang Wang

-Dr. Yang Wang is an Associate Professor at the University of Technology, Sydney.
+Dr. Yang Wang is a Professor at the University of Technology, Sydney.
 He received his Ph.D. degree in Computer Science from the National University of Singapore in 2004.
 Before joining Data61 (formerly NICTA) in 2006, he was with the Institute for Infocomm Research, Rensselaer Polytechnic Institute, and Nanyang Technological University.
 His research interests include machine learning and information fusion techniques, and their applications to asset management, intelligent infrastructure, cognitive and emotive computing, medical imaging, and computer vision.

-Dr. Zhidong Li
+A/Prof. Zhidong Li

 Dr. Zhidong Li received his Ph.D. degree from the University of New South Wales, Sydney, Australia.
 He received the M.E. degree in computer science from the University of New South Wales in 2006, and the B.S. degree in computer science from the University of Xiamen in 2002.
-He is currently a senior lecturer in University of Technology Sydney.
+He is currently an Associate Professor in University of Technology Sydney.
 Before joining UTS, He was a senior engineer in Data61 at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) which is the federal government agency for scientific research in Australia.
 His research interests include machine learning, data mining, pattern recognition, image processing, and Human Computer Interaction.

 Dr. Kun Yu

-Dr. Kun Yu is a Lecturer in the Data Science Institute, University of Technology Sydney.
+Dr. Kun Yu is a Senior Lecturer in the Data Science Institute, University of Technology Sydney.
 His research interests include human cognitive modelling, behavior understanding, human-machine collaboration and learning analytics, with extensive publications in international conferences, journals and books.
 He has more than 30 patents granted on human-machine interaction.
 Kun currently leads the Human Performance Analytics team, whose focus is to utilize data science techniques to understand human interactive behaviors.
 He is serving the distinguished reviewer board of ACM Transactions on Interactive Intelligent Systems (TIIS), and the program committee member for international conferences including IUI, Interact, UMAP etc.

 PhD Students